nico4mcs/doc/doc/Coding/CSharp/MVVM.md

 	PropertyChanged?.Invoke(this, new PropertyChangedEventArgs(propertyName));
 }
 ```
-`[CallerMemberName]` means, that it automatically gets the `propertyName` from the object it is called.
+`[CallerMemberName]` means that it automatically gets the `propertyName` from the object it is called from.
 E.g. in the setter.

 Now you can add public properties, which you want to include in the UI:
 ```csharp